-5. Full-Service Community Schools55
+5. Full-Service Community Schools

 Community schools provide a range of services to students and their families, including through leveraging partnerships with non-profits and community-based organizations, that are effective parts of comprehensive community violence prevention strategies.
-An LEA may use ESSER and GEER funds to provide services and supports to students and families through evidence-based, full-service community schools.
+An SEA or LEA may use ESF-SEA and ESF-Governor funds to provide services and supports to students and families through evidence-based, full-service community schools.